cs2901/yape-bcp-project-yapespots/README.md

 # Yape Spots

-## Integrantes

 ## 1. Project General Information
 **Target user profile:**

-A currently Yape's user, whose people are between the age of 18 and 34, who have a BCP, BBVA or Interbank account and has an smartphone.
+A currently Yape's user, whose people are between the age of 18 and 34, who have Yape in their smartphones.

 **Value proposition:**

 Make business that have Yape (Yape spots) visible to the Yape community.
+Making easir for the users to find locals that use Yape and increasing the number of clients that a business can get only for the use of Yape.

 **Mockup**